-The date and time, including the time zone, are visible as well, which is quite helpful for busy folks.
+The date and time, including the time zone, are visible, which is quite helpful for busy folks.

 The landing page design is nice and simplistic, with the CTA button being a cherry on top.
 The big red “Continue” is impossible to miss.

 It would be better, however, if the paragraphs were not so long.
 They read well, but their sheer size could scare away the viewer.
-Especially intimidating is the biography of the first speaker.
+Incredibly intimidating is the biography of the first speaker.

 The social network icons could also be pretty distracting.
 They are also located right on top of the page, which does not help the situation.
 In general, it is better to refer participants to your social media after the registration, possibly in a confirmation email.